jimmynicol/image-resizer/README.md

 ## CDN

-If you chose to add a CDN in front of your S3 bucket, and lets be honest why would you, it is simple to add that to the `image-resizer` configuration.
+If you chose to add a CDN in front of your S3 bucket, and lets be honest why wouldn't you, it is simple to add that to the `image-resizer` configuration.
 Simply set the CDN_ROOT environment variable and it will be included as part of the image path returned with the 302 headers.

 ## Usage
 `https://images.example.com/:s3_bucket_path?:dimensions`

-Call the service via its bucket page, with a dimensions query string.
+Call the service via its bucket path, with a dimensions query string.

 Current options